neondatabase/neon/docs/rfcs/025-generation-numbers.md

 that control plane outages are bounded in time.
 The separation of console and control plane will also help to keep the control plane itself simple and robust.

-We should also implement an "escape hatch" config for node generation numbers, where in a major disaster outage, we may manually run pageservers with a hand-selected generation number, so that we can bring them online independently of a control plane.
+We will also implement an "escape hatch" config generation numbers, where in a major disaster outage, we may manually run pageservers with a hand-selected generation number, so that we can bring them online independently of a control plane.